epfl-lasa/kuka-lwr-ros/README.md

 simple example case are; **go_front**, **go_home**,
 **go_left**, **grav_comp** and **linear** (note that grav_comp only works on the real physical robot).

+# Quick start (real robot)

+Once the robot is turned on and you have loaded your script, open the FRI such that the you see in the KUKA interface
+pannel: **FRI-Ctrl FRI successfully opened**

 # Concept

 This package was implemented according to the following design decisions: